cabbagecabbagecabbage/Paint-Program/README.md

 # Additional Notes

-* theoretically all necessary packages/modules (pygame and user_agent) should already come with the program folder, provided that Python 3 is installed on the computer already

 * the theme of this paint project is...Wood!

 * you cannot download images from the internet if you do not have internet :D however the rest of the program will still be usable